core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 The response payload is a CBOR map, whose possible entries are specified in {{topic-resource-representation}} and use the same abbreviations defined in {{pubsub-parameters}}.

-Both request and response MUST have Content-Format set to TBD606 ("application/core-pubsub+cbor").
+Content-Format TBD606 ("application/core-pubsub+cbor") is mandatory to support for both request and response.

 The CBOR map in the response payload includes entries for each topic property specified in the request and available in the topic resource representation.